Can Microdosing Psychedelics Help With ADHD?

 How Much is a Microdose?

 A microdose is a sub-perceptual dose of a psychoactive substance.
-In simple terms, when you microdose a substance, you’re essentially consuming too small a dose to “get high” but enough to receive the potential benefits it has.
+In simple terms, when you microdose, you’re essentially consuming too small a dose to “get high” but enough to make subtle changes in the brain.

 A typical microdose is 10% of a standard psychoactive dose, regardless of the substance.

-With that said, the ideal microdose for one person may be different for someone else.
+With that said, the ideal microdose for one person will be different for someone else.
 Everyone experiences these substances differently, so it’s important to proceed with caution and start with a lower dose than you think you’ll need.
-Only once you’re familiar with how your body responds should you increase the dose.
+Only once you’re familiar with how your body responds should you increase the amount.

 |Substance||Conventional Dose||Approximate Microdose|